tobermory/faultHandling-cortex-m/README.md

 ## Building the Library

-First, and only if needed, clone the ARM CMSIS_5 repository on GitHub.
+First, and only if needed, clone the ARM CMSIS_5 repository.
 It includes core Cortex-M header files we need:

 ```